DanielMikolajczyk/Tetris/README.md

 <br>
 <br>

 File 'TetrisConsole.c' is a quick demonstration of how our game should works.
-Feel free to compile it even via one of the online compilers and have a fun playing!
+Feel free to compile it even via one of the online compilers and have fun playing!

 File 'TetrisAtmega.c' contains full code ready to be deployed at ATmega328P-PU.